Fighting for Ana Lazara Rodriguez’s Home

 In Florida, a lender must go to court to foreclose its mortgage.
 The lender files a lawsuit in the Circuit Court of the county where the property is located.
 The lender has no right to take your home until they obtain a judgment of foreclosure and writ of possession from the Court.

-On Wednesday February 17th, we filed an emergency motion to stop the foreclosure eviction for 82-year-old Miami resident Ana Rodriquez from her home of 26 years.
+On Wednesday February 17th, we filed an emergency motion to stop the foreclosure eviction for 82-year-old Miami resident Ana Rodriguez from her home of 26 years.
 This is part of a 2-year effort by the community to support the former Cuban political prisoner and help her keep her home.
-The hearing is set for Friday, February 26th at 3:30pm via Zoom.

 The emergency motion explains that Bank of America was the mortgage servicer who filed the foreclosure against Ms. Rodriguez using fake evidence in 2009.
 Ana took a predatory subprime loan that Countrywide Home Loans, Inc., sold to millions of elderly and first time borrowers from communities of color.
 Bank of America later bought Countrywide and became responsible for all those loans.

 It was a ticking time bomb set to default.